 Mr. Howell says he learned the money pledge at Super Millionaires' University, but everyone knows he attended Harvard.
 Maybe he went to grad school.

 That's not how you play Three-Card Monty.

 The assay man, portrayed by the Professor in Howell's dream, knows the prospector is rich.
 At least, he has the bag of gold in his office.
 Maybe he should've accepted payment from that bag instead of an I.O.U.

-The Howells have a long, not always whispered, conversation with Gilligan in his hammock in the middle fo the night, yet they never wake up the Skipper.
+The Howells have a long, not always whispered, conversation with Gilligan in his hammock in the middle of the night, yet they never wake up the Skipper.
 In fact, when they tell Gilligan to inform his friends they're back in the club, the sailor runs out without even thinking of the Skipper.

 Quick Before It Sinks

 Gilligan takes the lobsters to the girls.
 So, why does the Skipper still have one?